 - Maths – Pupils learn skills in Number, Shape, Space and Measure.
 By the end of Reception we expect pupils to be counting reliably with numbers 1-20 (forwards and backwards), talk about and solve simple additions and subtractions, count on and back, solve problems such as halving, doubling and sharing.
 We also expect them to talk about and solve problems involving weight, capacity, pattern and shape.

 - Read, Write Inc – This is the reading scheme that is used throughout the school.
 In these lessons pupils begin with learning letter sounds.
 By the end of Reception we expect pupils to be independently reading simple sentences and stories.

-- ‘Other’ sessions – These lessons cover all of the other areas of learning (Personal, Social and Emotional Development); Understanding the World (People and Communities, The World and Technology); Physical Development (Moving and Handling and Health and Self-Care); Expressive Arts and Design (Exploring and Using Media and Materials and Being Imaginative).
+- ‘Other’ sessions – These lessons cover all of the other areas of learning; Understanding the World; Physical Development; Expressive Arts and Design.

 The outdoors is divided into different areas of learning which include: deconstructed role play, large construction, outdoor kitchen, water wall, reading, writing and maths activities.
 Please ensure your child always has a warm coat in school and wears sensible shoes.

 Letters that have been circulated to parents are available for you to view and download

 See our home page for times of our school day.